Dr Pepper Museum

 Dr Pepper was first called "Waco" because it could not be found outside of that city's limits.
-Waco is now the home of the Dr Pepper Museum, housed in another old bottling plant.
-It includes the original drug store where Dr Pepper was first served as a brain tonic.
+Waco is now the home of the Dr Pepper Museum, housed Dr Pepper's first bottling plant.
+It includes the original drug store where Dr Pepper was first served as a brain tonic, and opened as a museum in May 1991.

 The museum starts with facade of an early 20th century "corner drug store," an important fixture in any romp through soft drink history.
 There's also a vintage soda fountain and replica bottling assembly line.
 We hurry along to the good stuff.